MicrosoftDocs/nav-content/dynamics-nav-app/LocalFunctionality/Australia/how-to-print-deposit-slip-reports.md

 ---
-    title: How to Print Deposit Slip Reports
+    title: How to Print Deposit Slip Reports in Australia
     description: The **Deposit Slip** report displays cash and check details in a format required by the bank.

     documentationcenter: ''